-Because of the cost of disability insurance, many potential buyers and policy owners ask the question: Is disability insurance tax deductible?
+Because of the cost of disability insurance, potential buyers and policy owners alike often ask if it's tax-deductible.
 In most cases, the answer is no.

 In this article, we will cover: